 - Property taxes

 How much cash flow should you have per unit?

 I’ll start by saying that cash flow is heavily dictated by the market you invest in.
 It’s hard to find cash flowing properties in a hot market, but if you find that diamond in the rough, the high rents can create amazing cash flow.

 Vice-versa, it’s easier to find a cash flowing property in a cooler market, but rents aren’t high enough to really move the needle financially.
 Local rental rates and property values play a huge role in cash flow as well.

 Here’s a simple example:

 My friend bought a rental property in the Bay Area five years ago and it actually cash flows!
 Not only that, but after paying all expenses, his cash flow is close to $2,000 per month because the rent on his duplex is so high.
 Amazing!

 On the other hand, my properties in the Midwest only cash flow between $150 - $200 per unit.
 Clearly, my cash flow is much lower (partly because rents are much lower), but technically my cash-on-cash return is higher because I didn’t have to spend nearly as much to acquire the property.

 So, instead of strictly looking at cash flow amounts, you must also look at the ROI on your money, as that’s equally important.
 Ultimately, it comes down to your priorities as an investor, risk tolerance, and the market you choose to invest in.

-I’ll leave you with my last two cents of advice: before you invest in real estate, it’s great to define your investing criteria and your goals.
+I’ll leave you with my last 2 cents of advice: before you invest in real estate, it’s important to define your investing criteria and your goals.
 Understanding cash flow and ROI is critical to a successful real estate investing journey.